Chevrotain/chevrotain/packages/website/docs/features/syntax_diagrams.md

 # Syntax Diagrams

-Chevrotain exposes APIs to generate html syntax diagrams.
+Chevrotain exposes APIs to generate HTML syntax diagrams.
 These **visual** diagrams are a very useful development tool for grammars and can also be used as a kind of automatic self documentation.